The Extended Ghorepani Trek (I), Annapurna Conservation Area – Nepal

 Ghorepani Trek is a popular trek in Nepal and includes the ascent on the renowned Poon Hill.
-As famous as the Annapurna Circuit and the Annapurna Base Camp Trek, Ghorepani Trek is, in fact, a loop that stretches between the last two treks, but it’s much shorter.
-The trek lasts three to five days if an optional visit to the Hot Springs of Chinu is included.
+Ghorepani Trek is as famous as the Annapurna Circuit and the Annapurna Base Camp Trek, but it’s much shorter.
+It actually consists of a loop stretching between the two Annapurna-mentioned treks.
+Ghorepani Trek lasts three to five days if an optional visit to the Hot Springs in Chinu is included.
 The trail passes through Gurung villages where Tibetan refugees live, too.
-Along the trek, the villages are still very alive due to the flow of tourists, especially in the peak season.
-However, the local people continue their traditional lifestyle, despite the limited accessibility of the places they live.
+Along the trek, the villages have a lot of life, especially in the peak season when there’s a constant flow of tourists.
+However, local people continue their traditional lifestyle despite the limited accessibility of the places and the trek passing by.

 Ghorepani Trek, the first trekking day

-Short description: We took a taxi from Pokhara to Nayapul, from where we walked along the Modi Khola Valley to Birethanti.
-There we turned left along the Bhurungdi Khola Valley and had lunch when we reached Hille.
-In Tikhedhungga we crossed a suspension bridge and hiked to Ulleri, where we stayed overnight.
+Short Description: We took a taxi from Pokhara to Nayapul, from where we walked along the Modi Khola Valley to Birethanti.
+There, we turned left along the Bhurungdi Khola Valley and had lunch in Hille.
+We crossed a suspension bridge in Tikhedhungga and hiked to Ulleri, where we stayed overnight.

-In the morning, I had a rich and filling breakfast (eggs, porridge, banana, milk coffee) at my favorite Tibetan restaurant from Pokhara.
-Then, I went to the Twin Peaks Travel Company, located at the corner of the street, and met my guide-cum-porter, Salia.
+In the morning, I had a rich and filling breakfast (eggs, porridge, banana, milk coffee) at my favorite Tibetan restaurant in Pokhara.
+Then, I went to Twin Peaks Travel Company located at the corner of the street, and there I met my guide-cum-porter, Salia.

 Salia was fifty-three.
-He wore blue jeans, a pair of sport shoes, and a big dawn jacket.
+He wore blue jeans, a pair of sports, and a big dawn jacket.
 He also had a small backpack, almost empty.
-Salia came three hours from Gorkha to Pokhara every time the agency called him for new tourists.
-I gave my backpack to him to carry and I remained only with a small backpack for the duration of the trek.
-We took a taxi for thirty kilometers, from Pokhara to Nayapul (1070m altitude).
+Salia came from Gorkha to Pokhara (three hours) every time the agency had new tourists.
+I gave him to carry my backpack and I carried only a small backpack with a camel bag and a photo camera.
+We took a taxi for thirty kilometers from Pokhara to Nayapul (1070m altitude).
 There, we started our trek from the Kerosene Depot Bus-Taxi Stand, the farthest place where cars could go.

-From the taxi stand, we went down a bit, crossed a bridge over the Modi Khola Valley and walked along a dirt road, flanked by banana trees with big purple flowers.
-When we reached Birethanti, we had to go and stamp my permits at two checkpoints (one for the TIMS permit and one for the Annapurna Conservation Area permit).
+From the taxi stand, we walked down a bit, crossed a bridge over the Modi Khola Valley, and continued along a dirt road flanked by banana trees with big purple flowers in bloom.
+When we reached Birethanti, we went to stamp my trekking permits at two checkpoints (one for the TIMS permit and one for the Annapurna Conservation Area permit).
 Salia signed that he would be responsible for me, and we officially started the Ghorepani Trek.

-Birethanti (1025m altitude) is a Gurung village, situated at the crossroads of two valleys – the Modi Khola Valley and the Bhurungdi Khola Valley.
-The village is a departure and arrival point for the Ghorepani Trek, and for the Annapurna Base Camp Trek, too.
-It’s also a final point for one of the alternative trails of the Annapurna Circuit.
-Due to the large flow of tourists during the high season, Birethanti was impeccably restored and preserved during the years.
-Along the narrow streets, it had whitewashed stone houses with blue timber windows and doors, and colorful flowers.
+Birethanti (1025m altitude) was a Gurung village situated at the crossroads of two valleys – the Modi Khola Valley and the Bhurungdi Khola Valley.
+The village was the departure and arrival point for the Ghorepani Trek as well as for the Annapurna Base Camp Trek.
+It was also a final point for one of the alternative trails of the Annapurna Circuit.
+Due to the large flow of tourists during the high season, Birethanti looked impeccably restored and preserved.
+Along the narrow streets, it featured whitewashed stone houses with blue timber windows and doors, and colorful flowers.

-At the main crossroads from Birethanti, we turned left along the Bhurungdi Khola Valley and gently walked uphill on a dirt road.
+At the main crossroads in Birethanti, we turned left along the Bhurungdi Khola Valley and gently walked uphill on a dirt road.
 The jeeps left us in a cloud of dust each time they passed up or down the valley.
-However, the Nepalis still sold bananas, refreshing drinks, and sweets on the side of the road.
-We gradually passed through the Matathanti, Lamdawali, Banjhgara and Sudame villages, which were extremely picturesque.
-The villages had cultivated agricultural terraces, varied lodges, and tourist restaurants – modest ones, but with a properly highlighted traditional atmosphere.
+However, the Nepalis still sold bananas, refreshing drinks, and sweets on the side of the dusty road.
+We gradually passed through Matathanti, Lamdawali, Banjhgara, and Sudame picturesque villages.
+The villages had carefully cultivated agricultural terraces, varied lodges, and tourist restaurants – modest ones, but with a properly highlighted traditional atmosphere.

-The dirt road along the valley ended in several curves that climbed constantly along the last part before reaching Hile.
+The dirt road along the valley ended in several curves steeply climbing before reaching Hile.
 There, we stopped to have egg and veggie fried rice for lunch.
 Hile (1460m altitude) was a small village, but very alive.
 It had a small square, formed actually as an extension of the trail, and a few lodges gathered around it.

-From Hile, we continued the trek and even descended a bit.
-Then, we started to go up the stone steps that climbed endlessly on and on, even through Tikhedhungga (1540m altitude).
-Tikhedhungga was another picturesque village, situated at the end of the valley.
+From Hile, we continued the hike and even descended a bit.
+Then, we started to go up the stone steps climbing endlessly even when we reached Tikhedhungga (1540m altitude).
+Tikhedhungga was another picturesque village situated at the end of the valley.
 At the exit from the village, we crossed the Bhurungdi Khola Valley on a suspension bridge and descended abruptly into the valley.
-After that, we started the hardest ascent of the day – the stone steps toward Ulleri.
+After that, we started the hardest ascent of the day – the big stone steps climbing up to Ulleri.

-In the evening, trekkers, porters, and guides gathered in the dining room, the only heated room of the house.
-I ate a flavored garlic soup, roasted egg cheese, mint tea and a crispy apple pie.
+In the evening, trekkers, porters, and guides gathered in the dining room – the only heated room of the house.
+I savored a flavored garlic soup, roasted egg cheese, mint tea, and a crispy apple pie.
 The order for the breakfast should have been made in the evening and the hour for serving it had to be specified, too.
-I socialized with two girls, one from the Netherlands and one from Spain, until I was too tired and went to my room.
+I socialized with two girls, one from the Netherlands and one from Spain, until I felt sleepy and went to my room.